Download the course booklet to find out more about Lancaster University, how we teach Criminology and what you'll study as a Criminology student.

 Taught by world-leading, research-active academics from our prestigious Law School and the Department of Languages and Cultures, our unique approach to your first year introduces you to topics including drugs and crime, youth justice, sex offending, and the cultural context of the French language.

 Year 2 is your chance to build on your language skills and study the culture, politics and history of the French-speaking world in more depth.
 You will also explore the ways that crime is measured and engage with the social and legal responses to crimes against the environment.

 Your third year, a compulsory year abroad, provides you with a rare opportunity to develop your language and criminological skills in a global context.
 You can study at a partner institution or conduct a work placement.

 In your final year, you will consolidate your French language skills and tailor your degree to your personal and professional interests, selecting from a range of modules including Criminal Careers and Criminal Justice Research.

-You will also benefit from our excellent connections with NGOs, charities, and local Criminal Justice Agencies such as Lancashire Police and HMP Lancashire Farm.
-You will be able to visit the prison and engage in collaborative learning, and analyse data from Lancashire Police; this data is then often used by the force.
-All of this helps you to make professional connections and get a head start on your chosen career.
+You will benefit from our excellent connections with NGOs, charities, and local criminal justice agencies such as Lancashire Police and HMP Lancaster Farms.
+There will be opportunities for you to visit the prison and engage in collaborative learning, and analyse data from Lancashire Police.
+All of this helps you to make professional connections, learn more about criminal justice agencies, and get a head start on your career.

-We will support you if you wish to take on voluntary work experience, with the Citizens Advice Bureau or Lancashire Constabulary's Special Constables, or as a Criminology Student Ambassador undertaking admissions outreach work.
+We’ll also support you if you wish to take on voluntary work experience, and we have previously provided opportunities with the Citizens Advice Bureau and Constabulary's Special Constables.

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.